epascual93/problemSetterToolBox/README.md

         }
     }

 The data sets will be created inside a folder called `input` of the actual directory, and they will be named 001.in, ...
-100.in
+100.in.
-The __input folder__ must exits.
+The __input folder__ must exists.